BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 	}

-SPARQL INSERT statements allow providing RDF triples after the INSERT keyword, containing SPARQL variables that are matched according to the conditions specified in the WHERE part.
-The WHERE part can contain everything that can be specified in SPARQL queries.
-In the example above, it is assumed that the Art Ontology contains the Wikidata type information, e.g., wd:Q3305213 (painting), wd:Q93184 (drawing) or wd:Q860861 (sculpture) for artworks.
-The WHERE conditions are straight forward, using  path expressions.
+SPARQL INSERT statements allow providing RDF triples after the `INSERT` keyword, containing SPARQL variables that are matched according to the conditions specified in the `WHERE` part.
+The `WHERE` part can contain everything that can be specified in SPARQL queries.
+In the example above, it is assumed that the Art Ontology contains the Wikidata type information, e.g., `wd:Q3305213` (painting), `wd:Q93184` (drawing) or `wd:Q860861` (sculpture) for artworks.
+The `WHERE` conditions are straight forward, using  path expressions.

-When experimenting with SPARQL INSERT statements in the Fuseki Web app,  make sure that the SPARQL endpoint is set to update.
+When experimenting with SPARQL INSERT statements in the Fuseki Web app,  make sure that the SPARQL endpoint is set to `update`.
 See Fig. 3.16.

 ![Fig. 3.16: SPARQL INSERT statement](images/SPARQL_UPDATE.png)

-After successful execution of the update a success message is returned.
+After  execution of the update operation, a success message is returned.

-After executing the 3 INSERT statements specified above, the query for artists who are both, painters and sculptors can be easily and intuitively be specified and executed as shown in Fig. 3.17.
+After executing the 3 `INSERT` statements specified above, the query for artists who are both, painters and sculptors can be easily and intuitively be specified and executed as shown in Fig. 3.17.

 ![Fig. 3.17: Querying inferred facts: painters and sculptors](images/SPARQL_Query_painter_sculptor.png)